Where are Lafayette Grads Now?

 In its article “Are Prestigious Private Colleges Worth the Cost?” the March 2, 2015 issue of The Wall Street Journal lists Lafayette among Princeton, Harvard, and seven other schools as providing the best return on investment for liberal arts majors.

-In the 2014-15 College Salary Report by PayScale, among graduates of the nation’s liberal arts colleges, Lafayette ranked third in median starting salaries.
+In the 2015 College ROI Report by PayScale, among graduates of the nation’s liberal arts colleges, Lafayette ranked second in 20-year return on investment.

 Bloomberg Businessweek ranked Lafayette 17th among 1,248 colleges and universities nationally in its list of affordable colleges with the best return on investment.